anujvajha/BackEnd-Practice-Projects/README.md

 # 🚀 BackEnd Practice Projects

 A collection of **backend projects** for learning and practice purposes.
-Includes projects with authentication, CRUD operations, and basic frontends for testing APIs.
+Includes projects with authentication, CRUD operations and basic frontends for testing APIs.

 ## ✨ Features